gerardtorrats/gerardtorratsespinosa.github.io/content/research/2021-pnas-covid/index.md

 ## Replication Files

-All data and code are available to the public here: https://doi.org/10.7910/DVN/JHFOSE.
+Data and code are available at [Harvard Dataverse](https://doi.org/10.7910/DVN/JHFOSE).